 Before adding any content to the Content Collection, users should plan out how they will manage their content.
-This will allow them to organize content in a way which best meets their individual needs.
+This allows you to organize content in a way which best meets your needs.

-Creating separate folders for personal content (private space) and folders that are available to other users (public space) is very helpful.
-This method allows the user to have certain folders available only to them, where they can store personal content.
+Creating separate folders for personal content and public content is a good best practice.
 For example, one personal folder may contain papers and projects that are in progress, while another contains professional content that is not ready to be shared, such as resumes and cover letters for jobs.
-Additional permissions for these personal folders are not granted to anyone else.

 When a document is ready to be shared, it may be copied or moved to a public folder.
-For example, if an instructor is working on a course document he or she can create the draft in a personal folder, and then move it to a shared folder when it is complete.
-The shared folder is shared with all users enrolled in the class (public space that is set to be available to only course members), and allows for collaboration.
+For example, if an instructor is working on a course document, he or she can create the draft in a personal folder, and then move it to a shared folder when it is complete.
+The shared folder is shared with all users enrolled in the class (public space that is set to be available to only course members).

-A private folder is created in the same way as other folders in the Content Collection, through the Add Folder option.
+A private folder is created in the same way as other folders in the Content Collection, through the Create Folder option on the action bar.
 The permissions granted on the folder determine whether or not it is private.
+For example, a user may create a sub-folder in his or her username folder and not grant other users permissions to see it.